Lachiemckbioinfo/KEGGChem/README.md

 The output directory, or out option (`-o` or `--out`) is an optional argument that sets the output directory.
 When run, KEGGChem will output the results in the given directory, and will create the directory if necessary.
 If no outdir is specified, KEGGChem will create a directory using the name of the input file plus "_output".

 ### Structure
  Compound .mol and .kcf files can be downloaded from the KEGG database using the structure argument (`-s` or `--structure`).
 These are saved in the KEGG_downloads directory, and local versions will be saved in the results directory.
-This command cannot be used with the compound or reaction modes.
+This argument requires KEGGChem to be run on module mode.
 ### Pubchem
 Using the ```--pubchem``` arguement enables KEGGChem to retrieve data from Pubchem using PubChemPy, including SIDs (substance IDs), CIDs (compound IDs), and SMILES.
 This argument is required in order to use the ```--sdf``` argument.
 The SID search will search each compound for SID codes, and each SID for CID codes.
 CIDs are then searched for molecular formulas, and both canonical and isomeric SMILES.
 These results are saved in the "pubchem_substances.txt" and "pubchem_compounds.txt" files, respectively.